PilkeySEK/ChaTweaks/README.md

 ## Features
 - Highly configurable prefix & suffix
 - Regex Chat filtering
-- [to be added] Type in morse code and decrypt other messages in morse code
+- [to be added] Type in morse code
+- Decrypt other messages in morse code

 ### Request Features
 Found a feature missing that should be added?
 Don't hesitate to make an issue or PR!